TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 ### **Login**

-This function is available only for registered user.
+This function is available only for registered users.

 Steps:
-* Expand the "Account" tab in the Page Navigation Bar and choose "Login" option.
+* Expand the "Account" tab in the Page Navigation Bar and choose the "Login" option.
 * Fill up the form and submit it.
     ![Login](documentation/testing/login01.jpg)
-  Not entering values in to the required fields results with displaying a warning message.
+  Not entering values into the required fields results in displaying a warning message.
     ![Sign up warning](documentation/testing/empty_login.jpg)

 Expected result: